A Tribute to Wayne and Rocky

 An extensive day long search by area law enforcement officers led to a house on Dousman Rd. just a mile from the town hall, and the arrest of a 16 year old town resident.
 Evidence gathered in a search of the boy’s bedroom and the yard of the house linked him to the murders of the two officers, Mr. Hoeft, and at least 12 burglaries, including the three at the police department.

 After two years of court proceedings, the 16-year-old, Alan A. Randall was found to be insane and was sentenced to life in a state mental institution.
+Nearly 40 years later, in September of 2013, Randall was released from custody.
+One of the conditions of the release was that he could not set food in Waukesha County.

 Officer Robert “Rocky” Atkins and Officer Wayne Olson were buried with full police honors.
 Officer Atkins, who was just a newlywed, left behind his bride Karen.
 Officer Olson left behind a wife, Betty, and a daughter, Nancy.
 Today our officer’s names are permanently engraved on the Wisconsin Police Memorial in Madison and the National Police Memorial in Washington DC.